zerasul/mdbook_en/8backgrounds/backgrounds.md

 #### Palettes

 A palette is the information of the 16 colors that we can store for use in the different graphics.
-It is important, that every image we use for SGDK, must be stored as a 4 or 8 bpp indexing.
+It is important that every image we use for SGDK, must be stored as a 4 or 8 bpp indexing.

 **NOTE**: From version 1.80 or later, you can use RGB images with additional information for the palette.
 Simply add in the first pixels a sample of the palette to be used.
 For more information, see the SGDK documentation.